Admissions Policy for the One Day School

 - When a student is offered a place, the parent/guardian will be asked to complete the following the Acceptance Form (including Terms and Conditions).

 - The offer of a place is conditional on the school being satisfied that the parents will be willing and able to meet the school fees.
-A returnable deposit of £500 is required.
-Parents may apply to the school for a means-tested bursary.
+A returnable deposit of £100 is required.

 - Shortly after a new student joins the school, an assessment will be made of their current ability in reading and writing.